slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Don’t think money does everything or you are going to end up doing everything for money.' -- Voltaire*

+> *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*

 <!--
 nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.
 -->